AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuide.rst

    -  s3_bucket: As default, data will be uploaded to a default bucket in S3 managed by AIND.
 Please reach out to the Scientific Computing department if you wish to upload to a different bucket.
-   -  metadata_dir_force: We will automatically pull subject and procedures data for a mouse.
-By setting this ``True``, we will overwrite any data in the ``metadata_dir`` folder with data acquired automatically from our service
    -  force_cloud_sync: We run a check to verify whether there is already a data asset with this name saved in our S3 bucket.
 If this field is set to ``True``, we will sync the data to the